 "Gaki…!"
 Tsunade looked up.
 "Was this Akatsuki's doing?"

 Naruto shook his head.
 "I didn't even know about this," he admitted.
 "I did have an idea that something's wrong with my eyes but... maybe?
 I don't really see what's going on in the other side.
 I only get what Naruto has before creating me, and he still had his eyes last time I saw him before they fought.
 And I doubt Pain would gouge out his eyes, he doesn't seem the type."

 Sasuke frowned.
 No, this wasn't Akatsuki.
 He didn't know why but he was sure of it.

 He froze and looked up.
-Did Naruto just—
+Did Naruto just admit—

-"There was no offer," Iruka said slowly, brown eyes disbelieving "None at all.
-Naruto intended for Pain to catch him—by putting up a fight and getting himself captured for extraction."
+"There was no offer," Iruka said slowly, brown eyes disbelieving as he immediately caught on, "None at all.
+Naruto intended for Pain to catch himby putting up a fight and getting himself captured for extraction."
 He shook his head.
 "He wasn't winning.
 He didn't plan to.
 That offer was just another cover-up, another distraction!"
 Accusing eyes turned to Naruto.
 "It's another lie and you didn't even know you just contradicted yourself."

 Kakashi nodded.
 "And you're containing us here so none of us can come after him.
-ANBU on the trail, you don't mind much—but us?
+ANBU on the trail, you don't mind, but us?
 You don't want us there.
 Not with what's at stake in the last phase of his plan," Kakashi concluded.
 His jaw clenched.
-"A plan that involves dissolving yourself at the right moment to crash your memories of pain into his mind—pain extreme enough to wake him up."
+"A plan that involves dissolving yourself at the right moment to crash your memories of pain magnified by exhaustion into his mind.
+Extreme enough to wake him up."

 "Is this true?"
 Tsunade asked softly.
 Naruto flinched when her voice rose sharply, "Is this true?"